 Wicken Fen is the place to enjoy spectacular winter landscapes, including the renowned sunsets in the vast fenland skies.
 Keep a look out for hen and marsh harriers, short-eared owls and Wicken’s herds of Highland cattle and Konik ponies.

 Walk up to the Gothic Folly at Wimpole for some great views across the lake and back towards the Hall.
-Whilst a walk between Wicken Fen and Anglesey Abbey, will enable you to discover the beauty of the Cambridgeshire fens and enjoy nature's spectacles with the changing of the seasons.
+A walk or bike ride between Wicken Fen and Anglesey Abbey will enable you to discover the beauty of the Cambridgeshire fens and enjoy nature's spectacles with the changing of the seasons.